 Advice on coronavirus vaccination for children and young people aged 12 to 17 years

-The Joint Committee of Vaccination and Immunisation (JCVI) provided advice about the vaccination of children and young people aged 12 to 17 with follow-up advice for children aged 12 to 15.
+The Joint Committee of Vaccination and Immunisation (JCVI) provided advice about the vaccination of children and young people aged 12 to 17 with follow-up advice for children aged 12 to 15 and young people aged 16 to 17.
+The latest JCVI advice provides further recommendations for children aged 12 to 15.

 The UK Chief Medical Officers (CMO's) recommend the coronavirus vaccine on public health grounds, given consideration of impacts such as education and mental health.
 The joint statement from the UK CMO's provides advice on the universal vaccination of children and young people aged 12 to 15 years against coronavirus.